Mother changing her babies nappy

 2. Size types: Disposable nappies come in different sizes based on your baby’s weight and age.
 Cloth nappies can also come in different sizes.

-3. How they stay on: Disposable nappies are fastened with tape or Velcro strips attached to the back panel that fasten in the front.
+3. How they stay on: Disposable nappies are fastened with tape or fasteners strips attached to the back panel that fasten in the front.
 Traditional cloth nappies are fastened with safety pins or nappy fasteners and require plastic over pants for wetness protection.
-There is no need for covers or pins on many designer cloth nappies – many have Velcro or press stud fasteners with build in wetness protective outer layers.
+There is no need for covers or pins on many designer cloth nappies – many have fasteners or press stud fasteners with built-in wetness protective outer layers.

-4. Cleaning and disposal: Solid waste is disposed of in the toilet for either nappy.
+4. Cleaning and disposal: After changing a nappy all solid waste is disposed of in the toilet for either nappy.
 Wet disposable nappies are folded in on themselves and disposed of in the bin.
 Cloth nappies require soaking and laundering.
 Flushable liners are available for inserting in cloth nappies – making cleaning up a little easier.

 5. Day care use: Most day care centres require disposable nappies because they are more convenient to use and easier and more hygienic to dispose of.
 Discuss the option of using cloth nappies at your day care centre.
 In-home care providers may be more agreeable than centres to using cloth.